pingidentity/pipeline-example-platform/README.md

 ## Cleanup Instructions

 After practicing with this example repository, you may wish to completely remove the environments it creates and manages from your PingOne account.
-In testing this guide, a potential problem with permissions was identified.
-The following steps will guide you through the process of removing the environments safely until an automated solution is available.
+To avoid scenarios of leftover, unmanaged permissions, the following steps will guide you through the process of *safely* removing the environments until an automated solution is available.

 ### Delete the Github Repository